samtaziaux/KiDS-Sam_master/docs/halomodel/configuration.rst

 mass, and a two halo term, and it is assumed that central galaxies are always co-located with the center of mass.

-The parameter ``nzlens`` enables a model in which the final signal is the weighted average of signals calculated following a user-provided lens redshift distribution (see below).
+The parameter ``nzlens`` enables a model in which the final signal is the weighted average of signals calculated following a user-provided lens redshift distribution (see below). *WARNING*: enabling this significantly slows down the halo model computation.

 Model parameters